yogiklatt/DCS_OperationBaguette/README.md

 5) Create a new Action in the same trigger "Do Script File" and select PGOB_scripts.lua from this repository.
 This will then embed the LUA file in the miz file.

 Remember you can always read all miz contents by opening it with a zip browser.

+The contents of the data folder need to go into the l10n folder of the mission file.
+So if you update the data here, please embed it in the miz file it's up to date.